Welcome to 3Dpart.se , we have fast deliveries!

 3. After printing:

-• After printing is complete, allow the print surface and model to cool before attempting to remove the print.
+• Once the print is complete, allow the print surface and model to cool before attempting to remove the print.

-• Carefully remove the print from the print surface with a plastic spatula or similar tool, being careful not to damage the print surface or the model.
+• Carefully remove the print from the build surface with a plastic spatula or similar tool, being careful not to damage the build surface or the model.

 • If necessary, remove any support structures or base plates from the printed object.

-• Clean up any excess filament strands or gaps on the print and from the printer.
+• Clean any excess filament strands or gaps on the print and from the printer.

-• Clean the print surface and print head regularly to prevent build-up of debris or filament residue.
+• Check and, if necessary, clean the print surface and print head regularly to prevent the build-up of debris or filament residue.

 • If the build platform is very dirty, clean the print surface to ensure proper adhesion.
-This can be done with lukewarm water and, if necessary, with isopropyl alcohol or similar cleaning agents.
+This can be done with lukewarm water and, if necessary, isopropyl alcohol or a similar cleaning agent.

-• Check and calibrate nozzle height to build platform regularly to ensure optimal performance.
-You do that via "leveling"
+• Check and calibrate the nozzle height to the build platform regularly to ensure optimal performance.
+You can do this via the 3D printer display ---> settings (gear) ---> leveling

 • Store the filament properly in a dry and dust-free environment to prevent moisture absorption and degradation of the filament.